steveaxelton/WD-PROJECT-ACOSTA/readme.md

 ### Key Components
 <!-- TODO: List of Key Components -->
 <!-- The following are just sample -->
-- MultiPage Website/Single Page Website
+- Multipage Website
-- Parallax transition
+- Proper incorporation of learnings
-- Transactional
+- Creativity

 ### Technology
 <!-- TODO: List of Technology Used -->